From left to right: Officer Dibble, Fancy-Fancy, Benny the Ball, Top Cat, Choo-Choo, Spook, Brain

 Hanna-Barbera produced this Animated Series for ABC in 1961.
 Unlike the studio's earlier series, Top Cat was set in the midst of New York.
 Even before the first episode was broadcast, Bill Hanna knew that Top Cat was going to be popular.Top Cat led his gang of alley cats through one Zany Scheme after another, keeping the cats ahead of Officer Charlie Dibble, the local beat cop.
 The series obviously took a page from The Phil Silvers Show, with "T.C." (as his gang called him) based on Phil Silvers' Sgt.
 Ernie Bilko.In the late 1980s, Arnold Stang reprised his Top Cat role in the syndicated series Yogi's Treasure Hunt and the Made-for-TV MovieTop Cat and the Beverly Hills Cats.
 In 1990, T.C. and Choo-Choo had an entry in the Fender Bender 500 segment of Wake Rattle And Roll.
 Top Cat and his gang have also appeared on Harvey Birdman, Attorney at Law.A traditionally animated Top Cat movie has been released in 2011 in Mexico, where the show has been especially popular in the past decades note where it's known as "Don Gato y Su Pandilla".

-Arson, Murder, and Jaywalking: In one episode where Officer Dibble has been replaced by another, even more strict, police officer, T.C. convinced said officer that the city's mayor is Cha-cha Charlie, a gangster wanted by police for extortion, smuggling and leading a dance school without permission.
+Arson, Murder, and Jaywalking: In one episode where Officer Dibble has been replaced by another, even more strict, police officer, who is so zealous that he is drawing public complaints to his superior for being excessive.
+To get rid of him, T.C. convinces said officer that the city's mayor is Cha-cha Charlie, a gangster wanted by police for extortion, smuggling and leading a dance school without permission.

 Casting Gag: Benny was the Doberman character and was fittingly voiced by Doberman himself, Maurice Gosfield.